Aam Aadmi Party – Punjab: Convener/President

-Convener (or chief/president) is a highest political post in the Punjab unit of Aam Aadmi Party, holds responsibilities for the success of Party in Punjab.
+Convener (or chief/president) is the highest political post in the Punjab unit of Aam Aadmi Party, holds responsibilities for the success of Party in Punjab.

 After 2014 Indian general election in Punjab on 29 August 2014, Sucha Singh Chhotepur was appointed as first convener of Aam Aadmi Party's Punjab unit.
 He served till 24 August 2016.
 After him Gurpreet Singh Waraich appointed the new convener.

 In 2017 Punjab Legislative Assembly election party performed less than the expectations and got 20 seats in Punjab Legislative Assembly.
 Due to this he was removed from the post and Bhagwant Mann appointed as new convener along with Aman Arora.
 They resigned from the post on 17 March 2018 due to the apology by Arvind Kejriwal to Bikram Singh Majithia.
 After Maan and Arora's resignation Balbir Singh was appointed co-convener (caretaker) of Punjab's unit on 21 March 2018.

 On 31 January 2019 before General election Maan was appointed as the Punjab convener.
 After 2022 assembly election in Punjab, AAP won majority under the leadership of Bhagwant Mann and he became the Chief Minister of Punjab.
 To look after party's programs, AAP appointed Budh Ram acting president of party in Punjab.
 On 22 November 2024, AAP appointed Aman Arora as president and Amansher Singh as vice-president.